SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 ## Detailed design
 ### Configuration
-In a projects `ui5.yaml` file, a new configuration option should be added to define additional server middlewares that shall be executed when the request is received by the server.
+In a projects `ui5.yaml` file, a new configuration option should be added to define additional server middleware modules that shall be executed when the request is received by the server.
 This configuration shall only affect the server started in this project.
 Custom middleware configuration of dependencies shall be ignored.

 A middleware may be executed before or after any other middleware.
 This shall be configurable in a simple but less generic way.

-Custom and third party server middlewares (from `npm` dependencies) are treated differently and have their own configuration sections (`customMiddlewares` and `npmMiddlewares`).
+Custom and third party server middleware modules (from `npm` dependencies) are treated differently and have their own configuration sections (`customMiddleware` and `npmMiddleware`).

 A project configuration might look like this:
 ```yaml